 [24]1.
 Scope

-[25]This commodity standard provides guidance for national plant protection organizations (NPPOs) on pests associated with the fresh corms of Colocasia esculenta (taro) (Alisamatales: Araceae) and options for phytosanitary measures for the international movement of fresh C. esculenta corms for consumption or processing.
+[25]This standard provides guidance on national plant protection organizations (NPPOs) on pests associated with fresh taro and options for phytosanitary measures to manage these pests in international trade.

-[26]2.
-Description of the commodity and its intended use

-This commodity standard applies to fresh C. esculenta corms, without leaves and lateral buds (see Appendix 1).
-The standard applies to corms that have been produced for international trade and are intended for consumption or processing in an importing country.
-It does not apply to corms that have already been processed (e.g. canned, cooked, dried, frozen, peeled).
+[26]

 [28]3.
-Pests associated with fresh Colocasia esculenta
+Pests associated with fresh Colocasia esculenta corms

-[29]The pests included in Table 1 are considered to be associated with fresh C. esculenta corms and are regulated in international trade by at least one contracting party based on technical justification.
-The list of pests is not exhaustive, nor country specific.
+[29]

-[30]The list of pests does not consider factors that may influence pest infestation of corms in the country of origin (e.g. cultivar or variety; geographical and ecological factors).
+[30]The list of pests does not consider factors that may influence pest infestation of corms in the country of origin (e.g. cultivar or variety; geographical and ecological factors, agricultural and production practices).

 [31]Inclusion of a pest in Table 1 does not constitute technical justification for its regulation by importing countries using this standard.
-When determining whether to regulate a pest listed in this commodity standard, the NPPO of the importing country should base its decision on technical justification using either a pest risk analysis or, where applicable, another comparable examination and evaluation of available scientific information.
+The NPPO of the importing country should decide whether to regulate a on technical justification supported by a pest risk analysis or by another similar scientific evaluation.

-Table 1.
-Pests considered to be associated with fresh Colocasia esculenta corms*